UFC 181: Hendricks vs Lawler II: Predictions & Analysis

 A few statistical edges stand out.
 Collard throws significantly more leather — a 0.5 sig. strike per minute gap.
 Collard is far more active with takedowns, averaging 1.1 more per 15 minutes.
 White has tighter striking defense, making opponents miss more often.

-**The Pick: Clay Collard over Alex White.** This is essentially a pick'em.
-The model nudges toward Collard at 53%, but there's almost nothing separating these two.
-Notably, the betting market has Collard at 44% implied while our model sees 53% — a 9-point disagreement that could signal value.
+The Pick: Clay Collard over Alex White.
+The model gives Collard a slight nod at 60% — this could easily go either way.
+Notably, the betting market has Collard at 44% implied while our model sees 60% — a 16-point disagreement that could signal value.

 Methodology